31 pointsby bblcla9 days ago8 comments

-• busymom0an hour ago
+• busymom09 days ago

 Couldn't you grab the image from the Wikipedia page of that location?
 For example searching for "Deadvlei" from the blog post gives this which has a photo: